Best iPad

 As such, the perfect iPad for most people has to fit into a lot of use cases: It needs to be fast.
 It needs to have enough storage.
 It needs to work with accessories that make it a better computer, like the Smart Keyboard and Apple Pencil.
 It should have a bright, clear screen for both text and photographs, and powerful speakers for watching video.

+That chip is paired with Apple's M10 motion co-processor and a standard 4GB of RAM across both iPad Pro sizes, giving the device even more power and memory to work with.
+If you need a tablet that can hit faster speeds than some of Apple's entry-level Macs, this is the iPad Pro for you — no question.

-The included Smart Connector opens the iPad up to the entire range of Connector accessories — mostly keyboards and docks at present, but both can be valuable for students and others who plan to use their iPad as their main computer.
-And support for Apple Pencil gives artists a reasonably priced entry into the iPad Pro line without having to pay upwards of $1000 for a drawing tablet.
+The included Smart Connector also opens the iPad up to the entire range of Connector accessories — mostly keyboards and docks at present, but both can be valuable for students and others who plan to use their iPad as their main computer.

-Perhaps the only thing missing from the 9.7-inch model is its bigger sibling's USB3 charging port — a notable and unfortunate omission for both quick charging and data transfer, but shouldn't be a deal-breaker for the majority of iPad users.

-Though Apple has recently retired the 16GB storage size for iPads and bumped the minimum storage size to 32GB, we're still reticent to recommend the baseline option unless you're really pinching pennies.
-Between apps, drawing creations, offline music, photo libraries, and 4K video, 128GB is a much more reasonable storage tier for most users — though this may open you up to paying for more iCloud storage to back up said iPad.
+Though the iPad Pro's minimum storage size is now 64GB, we're still reticent to recommend the baseline option unless you're really pinching pennies.
+Between apps, drawing creations, offline music, photo libraries, and 4K video, 256GB is a much more reasonable storage tier for most users — though this may also open you up to paying for more iCloud storage to back up said iPad.

+The only ding I can really throw against the 10.5-inch model?
+It's a little pricey if you don't truly need all of its features.
+With a starting price tag at $649, it may be too much computer for some users — and if that's the case, you'll love Apple's base-model 9.7-inch iPad, below.

 Best on a budget

-If you want to dip your toe into the iPad world and don't need features like the Smart Connector or Apple Pencil, consider the just-released iPad 5.
-Its internals have been updated to an Apple A9 processor — the same one found in iPhone 7 and iPhone 7 plus — and its entry price dropped to $329 for 32GB, or more than $250 below the 9.7-inch iPad Pro.
+If you want to dip your toe into the iPad world and don't need features like the Smart Connector or Apple Pencil, the fifth-generation iPad offers the best bang for your buck.
+Its internals have been updated to an Apple A9 processor — the same one found in iPhone 6s and iPhone 6s Plus — and its entry price starts at just $329 for 32GB — more than $320 below the 10.5-inch iPad Pro.

-You do sacrifice some of the more recent iPad features, including the True Tone wide color display, quad speaker system, vastly improved camera, and the aforementioned accessories.
-But if you're looking at the iPad 5, chances are you're looking for an introduction to the iPad ecosystem, rather than a computer replacement or full-featured tablet setup.
-(If you are looking for such things, we highly encourage checking out the baseline 9.7-inch iPad Pro, instead.)
+In going for a regular iPad over the Pro line, you sacrifice some of Apple's best iPad features, including the ProMotion-accelerated Wide Color display, quad speaker system, vastly improved camera, and the aforementioned accessories.

-Bottom line: If you're on a budget and don't care about Apple Pencil support or a better screen, check out the iPad 5.
+But most users won't need all that power — they just want an iPad that can run great apps and games, and, when iOS 11 launches in the fall, it'll offer a ton of additional multitasking functionality, too.

 Best pro tablet

-The 12.9-inch iPad Pro is missing some of the 9.7-inch model's screen and camera improvements, but what it lacks in fancy features it makes up in sheer screen real estate.
+The 12.9-inch iPad Pro has all the internal power of its 10.5-inch sibling, and combines it with some truly massive screen real estate.
 It's the biggest tablet in Apple's lineup, and uses that to great effect when paired with a hardware keyboard.
-Split-screen apps in iOS 10 each have a pane as big as the 9.7-inch iPad in portrait mode, giving you ample space to work.
+Split-screen apps in iOS each have a pane as big as the 9.7-inch iPad in portrait mode, giving you ample space to work.

-Add an Apple Pencil, and you have a top-tier drawing tablet; add third-party software like Astropad, and you can turn that tablet into a Wacom Cintiq-style second screen workspace with your Mac.
-For photographers, while the 12.9-inch iPad lacks support for wide color, it makes up for that in support for USB 3 transfer speeds over Lightning, which allow speedy file transfers for camera cards.
+Add an Apple Pencil, and you have a top-tier drawing tablet; add third-party software like Astropad or Astropad Studio, and you can turn that tablet into a Wacom Cintiq-style second screen workspace with your Mac.

-The 9.7-inch iPad Pro does many of these tasks admirably, but if screen size is your top priority, bigger truly is better.
+The 10.5-inch iPad Pro does these tasks admirably, but if screen size is your top priority, bigger truly is better.
 And if you're looking for the ultimate portable computer, we recommend tacking on a Wi-Fi + Cellular plan if your smartphone either doesn't offer tethering or your personal data pool is too small to tether effectively.
-The iPad offers multiple pay-as-you-go cellular plans both local and internationally, and all can be activated or canceled at your whim.
+The iPad offers multiple pay-as-you-go cellular plans both local and internationally, and all can be activated or canceled at whim.

 Bottom line: If you want a high-powered drawing tablet to tote around in lieu of your Mac, go for broke with the Wi-Fi + Cellular 12.9-inch iPad Pro.